Patelyash23/-cyart-red-teaming/Week3/README.md

 - Document the entire workflow and produce a submission-ready report.

 ## Repository Structure
-Week2/
+Week3/

 ├─ docs/ # Final report documents (Word, PDF)

 ├─ tools/ # Raw command outputs, JSON, scripts

-├─ screenshots/ # Captured screenshots for the report ├─ scripts/ # Scripts used in phishing simulation and enumeration └─ workflow/ # Step-by-step instructions and checklists
+├─ screenshots/ # Captured screenshots for the report

+├─ scripts/ # Scripts used in phishing simulation and enumeration

-text
+└─ workflow/ # Step-by-step instructions and checklists

 ## Usage / Workflow